phil65/pyacp/docs/quickstart.md

 In Zed, open the Agents panel and select "Mini SWE Agent (Python)".

-For details on behavior and message mapping, see [mini-swe-agent.md](mini-swe-agent.md).
+See [mini-swe-agent.md](mini-swe-agent.md) for behavior and message mapping details.